na23b005/Expense-Tracker/README.md

 # Vue 3 Expense Tracker

-An expense tracker app built with Vue 3 and the composition API.
+An expense tracker app built with Vue 3 and the composition API

 - Add and remove expenses/income
 - Track balance